mixtapeo/gee-gees_ACC_Quanser_Competition/README.md

 Our system uses a combination of computer vision techniques and PID control to navigate lanes, detect traffic lights, and handle intersections.

+The required packages were installed by following the instructions from the repository provided by Quanser at https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Guides/ACC%20Software%20Setup%20Instructions.md

 Due to time and resource constraints, some trade-offs and limitations exist, which are detailed below.

 ---